-The Board of Governors and the Federal Reserve Banks are all subject to several levels of audit and review.
-The Reserve Banks' financial statements are audited annually by an independent public accounting firm retained by the Board of Governors.
+The Board of Governors, the Federal Reserve Banks, and the LLCs are all subject to several levels of audit and review.
+The Reserve Banks' and LLCs’ financial statements are audited annually by an independent public accounting firm retained by the Board of Governors.
 To ensure auditor independence, the Board requires that the external auditor be independent in all matters relating to the audit.
-Specifically, the external auditor may not perform services for the Reserve Banks or others that would place it in a position of auditing its own work, making management decisions on behalf of the Reserve Banks, or in any other way impairing its audit independence.
-In addition, the Reserve Banks, including the consolidated LLC, are subject to oversight by the Board.
+Specifically, the external auditor may not perform services for the Reserve Banks, the LLCs, or affiliates that would place it in a position of auditing its own work, making management decisions on behalf of the Reserve Banks or the LLCs, or in any other way impairing its audit independence.
+In addition, the Reserve Banks and LLCs are subject to oversight by the Board.

 The Board of Governors' financial statements are audited annually by an independent public accounting firm retained by the Board's Office of Inspector General.
 The audit firm also provides a report on compliance and on internal control over financial reporting in accordance with government auditing standards.
-The Office of Inspector General also conducts audits, reviews, and investigations relating to the Board's programs and operations as well as of Board functions delegated to the Reserve Banks.
+The Office of Inspector General also conducts audits, reviews, and investigations relating to the Board's programs and operations as well as of Board functions delegated to the Reserve Banks and the LLCs.

 |Audited Annual Financial Statements of the Federal Reserve System

 (annual statements as of and for the years ended December 31, 2020 and 2019)

 |LLC Consolidated by the Federal Reserve Bank of Boston

 |Federal Reserve Bank of Chicago||2020 PDF|

 |LLCs Consolidated by the Federal Reserve Bank of New York